 Earning a large sum of money within a short timeframe

-In real estate wholesaling, you can make a lot of money in a short time.
+In real estate wholesaling, you can make a lot of money quickly.
 You can make thousands of dollars on one deal.

 For instance, a seller may want to sell his/her property for $50,000 dollars.
-You, as a wholesaler, get the deal and call one of your top-rated buyers about the deal.
-Then you sell it to them at $55,000 or $60,000 based on the value of the property.
+As a wholesaler, you get the deal and call one of your top-rated buyers about the deal.
+Then you sell it to them at $55,000 or $60,000 based on the property’s value.

 You would’ve earned $5,000 or $10,000 in an hour or a day.
 That is without going through the stress of a 9 to 5 job.